U.S. Supreme Court leaves Texas abortion curbs intact but allows suit | Law-Order

 The law bans abortions at around six weeks, a point when many women do not yet realize they are pregnant, with no exception for pregnancies resulting from rape or incest.
 The Supreme Court has yet to decide another major abortion case https://www.reuters.com/world/us/us-supreme-court-consider-rolling-back-abortion-rights-2021-12-01 from Mississippi that could lead to the overturning of the landmark 1973 Roe v.
 Wade ruling that legalized the procedure nationwide.
 Mississippi's law, blocked by lower courts, bans abortions at 15 weeks of pregnancy.
 The conservative justices during arguments on Dec.
 1 indicated https://www.reuters.com/world/us/us-supreme-court-consider-rolling-back-abortion-rights-2021-12-01 sympathy toward Mississippi's law and potential support for overturning Roe.

 Abortion providers and Biden's administration had asked the Supreme Court to block the Texas law while the litigation continues, but the justices opted to leave it in place for now.
-Friday's ruling did not directly address the broader questions raised in the Mississippi case and the court's decision not to block the Texas law was another signal that its majority may be inclined to curb abortion rights.
+Friday's ruling, authored by conservative Justice Neil Gorsuch, did not directly address the broader questions raised in the Mississippi case.
+The court's decision not to block the Texas law provided another signal that its majority may be inclined to curb abortion rights.

+White House Press Secretary Jen Psaki said Biden is "very concerned" that the justices left the Texas law in place and reiterated his support for Democratic-backed legislation https://www.reuters.com/world/us/us-house-passes-abortion-rights-bill-expected-fail-senate-2021-09-24 that would buttress abortion rights nationwide.
+The Texas law enables private citizens to sue anyone who performs or assists a woman in getting an abortion after embryo cardiac activity is detected.
+Individual citizens can be awarded a minimum of $10,000 for successful lawsuits.
+Biden's administration has called this a "bounty."

 Texas had sought to exploit a loophole in the 1908 ruling by saying no state officials could enforce the law.
-The Supreme Court said challengers could pursue their case by naming state licensing officials including members of the Texas Medical Board and the Texas Board of Nursing as defendants.
-The lone dissenter, conservative Justice Clarence Thomas, said he would have tossed the lawsuit.
+The Supreme Court said challengers could pursue their case by naming state licensing officials including members of the Texas Medical Board and Texas Board of Nursing as defendants.
+The lone dissenter, conservative Justice Clarence Thomas, favored tossing the lawsuit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)